 1. SDLC Project Management:

-Supports requirements of the program manager to provide necessary information and support for successful program delivery.
+Supports requirements of the Technical Program Manager to provide necessary information and support for successful Release implementations.

 Creates all detailed SDLC planning documentation for a given FEPOC technology product team and follows all FEP defined SDLC and Project Management Life-Cycle (PMLC) processes.